 Pre/Post-Field Trip Curriculum

 We hope your students are excited about your upcoming 'Proud to be Texan' Discover Texas Field Trip!
 Here are some pre- and post-field trip activities that will help your students get the most out of their experience.

 Throughout the trip students will be asked to define Texas History terms.
-We have provided a list of the vocabulary terms and definitions that will be covered.
-In addition, we have put together a slideshow of these terms if you chose to use this along with the vocabulary list.
+We have provided the vocabulary terms, definitions and pictures that will be covered.
+In addition, we have attached a PDF of the terms and definitions that you can print and share with your class.
 It is important that the students become familiar with the vocabulary words before the field trip so they can actively participate in activities led by Education in Action staff members and get the most out of the experience.